 The second type of relationship is one in which the couple marries in a state that recognizes same-sex marriages and files for dissolution in a state that provides subject matter jurisdiction to that type of relationship.
 Once again, this is not a problem for the couple because the state would find that it has subject matter jurisdiction to dissolve their union.

-Colorado has circumvented this problem through perhaps the simplest solution: simply enact a provision in the dissolution of marriage scheme that treats every legally recognized same-sex relationship from anywhere as a marriage for the purposes of divorce.
+Colorado has circumvented this problem through perhaps the simplest solution: simply enact a provision in the dissolution of marriage scheme that treats every legally recognized same-sex relationship from anywhere as a marriage for the purposes of same-sex divorce.
 This eliminates any need for creative legal arguments on subject matter jurisdiction to account for semantic differences between states and provides the same protections to every divorcing couple.
 There is no separate scheme for same-sex dissolution of marriage—arguably a cynical step towards equality.

 At three years old, the Obergefell decision case law has not yet fully developed to accommodate every situation.
 For example, many couples have considered themselves spouses for years or even decades before same-sex marriage was an issue in the public consciousness.
 For an opposite-sex couple, they would have been married under common law, but this option was not afforded to same-sex couples until recently.
-Because spousal maintenance and division of assets depend so heavily on the length of the marriage, it would be unfair to long-term same-sex spouses to only consider them married as of the Obergefell decision or Colorado’s Civil Union statute, both of which became law within the last ten years.
+Because spousal maintenance and division of assets depend so heavily on the length of the marriage, it would be unfair to long-term same-sex spouses to only consider them married as of the Obergefell decision or Colorado’s Civil Union statute.
+Both of which became law within the last ten years.
 Although common law marriage would be available to same-sex couples today, the question of how far back a common law marriage can be recognized remains unresolved.

-Attorneys should also carefully consider equitable division of shared assets.
-The only reason that many same-sex couples have shorter marriages is simply because their marriage was illegal until very recently.
+Attorneys should also carefully consider the equitable division of shared assets.
+The only reason that many same-sex couples have shorter marriages is simply that their marriage was illegal until very recently.
 This means that even prior to legal recognition of their relationship, the couple had been living together as functionally married, sharing assets and debts and commingling funds.
 They may refer to one another as husbands or wives.
 They may have had a commitment ceremony years before the relationship became legal.
-All of these factors would strongly indicate a common law marriage if the couple were opposite sex.
+All of these factors would strongly indicate a common law marriage if the couple were of the opposite sex.
 A ruthless ex who makes more than his former husband might be tempted to argue that the relationship was invalid before an official marriage or before legalization, but both parties called each other husband and lived as a married couple, despite invalid marriage status.